International Relations BA

 Procedure of the entrance examination

-Based on the results of the applicants and the annual capacity, the faculty decides the lowest accepted score for admission.
-Besides reaching the lowest accepted score for admission, a successful oral entrance exam is perquisite of getting admitted.
+A successful oral entrance exam is the prerequisite of getting admitted.
 If the applicant fails the oral entrance exam, the application will be rejected.

 Recommended reading for the oral exam